EdenBelouadah/class-incremental-learning/cil/README.md

 * REMIND and Deep-SLDA; please refer to the original repositories

 ### Contact
 I rely on your feedback to improve and better present the codes of this paper.
-Please do not hesitate to contact me at eden.belouadah@cea.fr if you have any issues.
+Please do not hesitate to report any issues with the codes and data.